-You can set limits for individual users and groups to file and data block usage on a file system.
+You can set limits for individual users to file and data block usage on a file system.
 You can set two kinds of limits for each of the two resources:

-- The hard limit is an absolute limit that cannot be exceeded under any circumstances. - ◆ The soft limit, which must be lower than the hard limit, can be exceeded, but only for a limited time.
+- The hard limit is an absolute limit that cannot be exceeded under any circumstances. - The soft limit, which must be lower than the hard limit, can be exceeded, but only for a limited time.
 The time limit can be configured on a per-file system basis only.
 The VxFS default limit is seven days.

 A typical use of soft limits is when a user must run an application that could generate large temporary files.
 In this case, you can allow the user to exceed the quota limit for a limited time.
 No allocations are allowed after the expiration of the time limit.
-Use the vxedquota command to set limits (see "Using Quotas" on page 96 for an example).
+Use the edquota command to set limits (see "Using Quotas" on page 131 for an example).

-Although file and data block limits can be set individually for each user and group, the time limits apply to the file system as a whole.
-The quota limit information is associated with user and group IDs and is stored in a user or group quota file (see "Quota Files on VxFS" below).
+Although file and data block limits can be set individually for each user, the time limits apply to the file system as a whole.
+The quota limit information is associated with user IDs and is stored in a user quota file (see "Quota Files on VxFS" on page 130).

 The quota soft limit can be exceeded when VxFS preallocates space to a file.
-See "Attribute Specifics" on page 46 for information on extent allocation policies.
+See "Attribute Specifics" on page 72 for information on extent allocation policies.